-Step 1: Filing an Incident Report
+Step 1: Filing an Incident Reporting Form

-An individual's identity need not be revealed when reporting HIB.
-The report may be filed anonymously, confidentially, or the individual may choose to disclose their identity (non-confidential).
-Staff members should report incidents of HIB via the reporting website or phone number.
+In order to protect a targeted student from retaliation, a student need not reveal their identity on an Incident Reporting Form.
+The form may be filed anonymously, confidentially, or the student may choose to disclose their identity (non-confidential).